To activate the online surveys email tool, and/or to allow online surveys to keep track of who has and who has not completed your survey, you must:

 - Click Add question.
 The question will be added to your survey.
 The pink section below the question text indicates which parameter is used in the question, and the white section indicates the question visibility.

-The BOS email tool can now be used, and BOS will keep track of who has and who has not completed your survey.
+The online surveys email tool can now be used, and online surveys will keep track of who has and who has not completed your survey.

 Note: If you have ticked “Allow response printout” in your survey’s completion options, your respondent will be able to see any hidden questions and their associated responses in the response printout.